cbates006/AI-Final-Project/README.md

 - Main.unity contains a scene with a quad acting as the ground and a 1st person character with a simple controller.
 The game ends when the player falls from the quad, loading ...
 - Credits.unity loads when the game finishes.
 Pressing any key exits the application.
 - Arena.unity contains the bulk of the game itself.
 It is the arena in which the two player characters are loaded and also contains the UI required to play the game.
 The game ends when one of the players reduces their opponent to zero HP.
+- ArenaAI.unity is a version of the above that loads the AI combatent

 ## Scripts